-This task is super important if you’re running an e-commerce store with client data and products for sale.
+This task is super essential if you’re running an e-commerce store with client data and products for sale.

-I’m currently using SG Optimizer, so I will focus on it for this post, but WP-Optimize has similar features.
+I’m currently using SG Optimizer because it works on any hosting environment, so I will focus on it for this post, but WP-Optimize has similar features.

 Automated database maintenance

-SG Optimizer allows you to optimize the database on a weekly basis automatically; just make sure you enable scheduled database maintenance, and the plugin will do the following tasks each week.
+SG Optimizer allows you to optimize the database on a weekly basis; make sure you enable scheduled database maintenance, and the plugin will do the following weekly tasks.

 - Perform Database Optimization for MyISAM tables

-- Delete all automatically created post and page drafts
+- Delete all automatically created posts and page drafts

 - Delete all posts and pages in your Trash